np6hd/factionsBot/README.md

 # basic factions bot v.0.2

-To get started first make sure to install these modules: nodejs, discordjs, node-fetch, and lowdb\n create a config.json file in the utils folder (./utils/config.json) as a json object with the following:
+To get started first make sure to install these modules: nodejs, discordjs, node-fetch, and lowdb <br />
+create a config.json file in the utils folder (./utils/config.json) as a json object with the following:

 ```json